-- 1. built the ghost G4Region : myGhostRegion; - 2. build the root G4LogicalVolume: myGhostLogical, set it to myGhostRegion; - 3. build a G4FastSimulationManager object, myGhostFSManager, giving myGhostRegion as argument of the constructor; - 4. give to the G4FastSimulationManager the placement of the myGhostLogical, by invoking for the G4FastSimulationManager method:
+- 2. build the root G4LogicalVolume: myGhostLogical, set it to myGhostRegion; - 3. build a G4FastSimulationManager object, myGhostFSManager, giving myGhostRegion as argument of the constructor; - 4. give to the G4FastSimulationManager the placement of the myGhostLogical, by invoking for the G4FastSimulationManager method:

 '''

 AddGhostPlacement(G4RotationMatrix, const G4ThreeVector&);

 '''